 Some women experience an imbalance in the hormones that control the growth of the endometrium, resulting in high levels of estrogen and low levels of progesterone.
 When there is too much estrogen and not enough progesterone, the endometrium continues to grow and becomes abnormally thick.

-When viewed under the microscope, the abnormally thick endometrium can show a spectrum of changes that include both non-cancerous conditions and pre-cancerous conditions that can lead to cancer over time.
+When viewed under the microscope, the abnormally thick endometrium can show a variety of changes that include both non-cancerous conditions and pre-cancerous conditions that can lead to cancer over time.

 For most women, endometrial hyperplasia without atypia is a non-cancerous condition associated with an abnormally thick endometrium.

 In a small number of cases, however, endometrial hyperplasia without atypia can be considered a pre-cancerous condition because there is a very low risk that it can turn into cancer called endometrioid carcinoma.
 High levels of estrogen are associated with increased risk of endometrioid carcinoma.

 Symptoms of endometrial hyperplasia include abnormal uterine bleeding, such as heavy menstrual bleeding, bleeding between menstrual periods, or postmenopausal bleeding.

 In patients with abnormal uterine bleeding, the endometrium is sampled by endometrial biopsy or endometrial (uterine) curetting (scrapings of the endometrium with a spoon-shaped instrument).
 The tissue sample is then examined by your pathologist under the microscope.

 In cases of endometrial hyperplasia without atypia, your pathologist will see crowded endometrial glands that are irregular in size and shape.
 However, the cells that line the inside of the glands (the epithelial cells) will not look abnormal (atypical).

 Treatment options vary for this condition include oral progestins and intrauterine devices (IUDs).
 Your doctor will probably also suggest a follow-up endometrial biopsy.